Painting a Garage Door Cost

 Spray painting is by far the quickest method, but it does involve more preparation time with things like sheets and masking tape.
 A traditional brush or roller method will take longer, but requires less setup work.

-Again, the best course of action is to attain a number of quotes and compare them for price and value, being careful not to select the cheapest option, but the most cost-effective, with the experience of the tradesperson considered.
+Again, the best course of action is to obtain a number of quotes and compare them for price and value, being careful not to select the cheapest option, but the most cost-effective, with the experience of the tradesperson considered.

 Cost Factors for Painting a Garage Door